isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    }

 The suffix used when generating an FQDN, or when qualifying a partial name, is specified by the ``ddns-qualifying-suffix`` parameter.
-It is strongly recommended that you supply a value for qualifying prefix when DDNS updates are enabled.
+It is strongly recommended that the user supply a value for the qualifying prefix when DDNS updates are enabled.
 For obvious reasons, we cannot supply a meaningful default.

 ::